t-systems-on-site-services-gmbh/german-wikipedia-text-corpus/README.md

 # German Wikipedia Text Corpus
-This is a german text corpus from Wikipedia.
+This is a German text corpus from Wikipedia.
 It is cleaned, preprocessed and sentence splitted.
-It's purpose is to train NLP embeddings like [fastText](https://fasttext.cc/) or [ELMo Deep contextualized word representations](https://allennlp.org/elmo).
+Its purpose is to train NLP embeddings like [fastText](https://fasttext.cc/) or [ELMo Deep contextualized word representations](https://allennlp.org/elmo).

-The benefit of this text corpus is that it does not just contain the article space of the wiki.
-It also contains the comments for a larger text corpus and a more sloppy language.
+The advantage of this text corpus is that it does not only contain the article space of the wiki, but also the comments for a larger text corpus and a more sloppy language.
 This should improve the quality of downstream tasks when you process conversations like mails, chats, tweets or support tickets.

 ## How this corpus has been generated
 We used a wikipedia dump as the data source.
 - They can be downloaded here: https://dumps.wikimedia.org/
 - Mirror here: https://dumps.wikimedia.org/mirrors.html
-- `dewiki-20181001-pages-meta-current.xml.bz2`was used because this dump also contains the comments
+- `dewiki-20181001-pages-meta-current.xml.bz2` was used because this dump also contains the comments

 Then the tool [WikiExtractor](https://github.com/attardi/wikiextractor) was used to extract the xml dump.
-To also include the discussion the WikiExtractor tool has been modified:
+To also include the discussion, the WikiExtractor tool has been modified:
 ```
 def keepPage(ns, page):
     if ns != '0' and ns != '1': # Aritcle and Talk